zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

       output *[EXTRA_ADDRESS_CHILD]*.

-7. For each name server name in *Delegation Extended Glue* (i.e. [out-of-bailiwick] only) do:
+7. For each name server name in *Delegation Extended Glue* (i.e. [out-of-bailiwick] only) ("DEG Name Server Name") do:

-   1. Do two DNS lookups, one record type A and one record type AAAA for name server name as owner name on public DNS.
+   1. Do two DNS lookups, one record type A and one record type AAAA, for *DEG Name Server Name* on public DNS and create a set of the IP addresses from the A an AAAA records, respectively, from the answer sections of the responses.
+Do not follow any CNAME.
+      (The set will be empty if there are no relevant records in the answer sections or if there is no response, e.g. SERVFAIL.)

-   2. For each IP address for name server name in *Delegation Extended Glue* do:
+   2. For each IP address for *DEG Name Server Name* in *Delegation Extended Glue* do:
-      1. If the address is not listed with the same owner name in the responses of the DNS lookups, or if there was no response, output *[OUT_OF_BAILIWICK_ADDR_MISMATCH]*.
+      1. If the address is not member of the IP address set created in the previous DNS lookups, output *[OUT_OF_BAILIWICK_ADDR_MISMATCH]*.

 8. If none of *[IN_BAILIWICK_ADDR_MISMATCH]*, *[EXTRA_ADDRESS_CHILD]*
    or *[OUT_OF_BAILIWICK_ADDR_MISMATCH]* has been outputted, output